Masking and PPE

 • Consider wearing gloves when administering vaccines if the skin on your hands is not intact; you are administering intranasal or oral vaccines; and/or you are administering Bacille Calmette-Guérin (BCG) vaccine

-Patients with symptoms of COVID-19 and other respiratory illnesses should wear a surgical or procedure mask.
+Patients with symptoms of any respiratory illness should wear a medical mask.

 Physicians and other health-care workers in hospitals and long-term care homes can use their professional and clinical judgment, based on their point-of-care risk assessment, to determine what health and safety measures are required in the delivery of care, including use of an N95 respirator.
 The public hospital or long-term care home cannot unreasonably deny access to the appropriate PPE.